-Hair follicle organ culture.
+Hair follicle organ culture (shown above).
 Upon arrival, the skin is gently shaved and placed in fresh Williams’ E medium/PBS.
 The skin is then cut into smaller pieces, prior to an incision at the dermal–subcutaneous fat junction.
 If the skin has been cut in the correct plane, a ‘lattice structure’ should be visible.
-HFs are then isolated with watchmakers’ forceps and placed singly or in groups of 3 into supplemented Williams’ E culture medium.
+HFs are then isolated with watchmakers’ forceps and placed singly or in groups into supplemented Williams’ E culture medium.
 Image taken from Langan et al. 2015, Exp Dematol 24:903-11.

 Philpott et al. 1990; Langan et al. 2015; Olah et al. 2016; Bertolini et al. 2016; Kloepper et al. 2010; Oh et al. 2016; Purba et al. 2016; Hawkshaw et al. 2015; Hardmann et al. 2015; Ernst et al. 2013; Poblet et al. 2016; Ramot et al. 2015; Kloepper et al. 2014; Vidali et al. 2014; Samuelov et al. 2012; Kinori et al. 2012; Samuelov et al. 2013; Samuelov et al. 2012.